SuperJournal

 • homeopathy.

-In practice, this means the government will regulate healing methods that were previously offered as private practices without uniform standards or oversight.
+In practice, this means the government will regulate treatment methods that were previously offered as private practices without uniform standards or oversight.

 Previously, it was not uncommon for practitioners to offer alternative medicine services without formal qualifications.
 Under the new rules, however, providers will be required to obtain licenses.